c-haisten/c2c_summit/c2c-summit-lab-guide.md

 ![Alt text for image](/screenshots/maintaining-visibility-2.png "Optional title")

-3. Radar provides a visual depiction of inter- and intra-network connections between containers, apps, and cluster services across your environment.
-It shows the ports associated with each connection, the direction of traffic flow, and internet accessibility.Take some time to play around with the Radar feature and think through the following questions:
+3. Radar provides a visual depiction of the connections between containers, apps, and cluster services across your environment.
+It shows the ports associated with each connection, the direction of traffic flow, and internet accessibility.
+Take some time to play around with the Radar feature and think through the following questions:

 What type of information can you learn by clicking on the nodes?
 How does this visibility help you protect your applications?

+4. Next, let's take a look at the frontend container to learn more about it.
+On the Radar view find the front end container and click on it.
+Your screen should look similar to the screen capture below :

+PLACEHOLDER FOR SCREEN SHOT

 ##### Investigate Incidents at Runtime